UPPMAX/R-python-julia-matlab-HPC/docs/r/exercisesR.rst

 .. challenge:: Load R and run a short R script from the command line

-   1) Load R version 4.0.4 (if you have not done so already)
+   1) Load R version 4.1.x (if you have not done so already)
    2) Run the small R script called ``hello.R``, using ``Rscript``

    Remember to check if a module you are loading has prerequisites, and load those first if it does.
 In this case it depends on whether you do the exercises on Kebnekaise or Rackham.
+Remember, Kebnekaise has 4.1.2 and Rackham has 4.1.1.

 .. admonition:: "hello.R" (it can also be found under "R" in the "Exercises" directory on the course GitHub repository (https://github.com/UPPMAX/R-python-julia-HPC).